RCD Staff

 joe@sanmateoRCD.org

-Joe’s work focuses on creek habitat enhancement projects and efforts to restore streamflow through water conservation and stewardship.
-Joe has worked for RCDs since 2006, first in Santa Cruz County and in San Mateo County since 2011.
-Joe holds a bachelor’s degree from UC Santa Cruz in Environmental Studies and an M.S. in Geographic Information Science from San Francisco State University.
-Joe spends much of his free time at his family’s property in Albion, near the Mendocino Coast where they are actively restoring their redwood forest.
+Joe works across the RCD’s natural resource stewardship programs to ensure technical and operational excellence, integration of programs and services, and high-quality assistance to constituents and partners who request our help.
+His extensive experience developing, funding, and managing programs and projects, developing strong partnerships, and building organizational capacity was honed by a career in RCDs since 2006, first in Santa Cruz County and in San Mateo County since 2011.
+He holds a bachelor’s in Environmental Studies from UC Santa Cruz and an M.S. in Geographic Information Science from San Francisco State University.
+Joe spends much of his free time at his family’s property in Albion, near the Mendocino Coast, where they are actively restoring their redwood forest.

 Kellyx Nelson